AgeOfLearning/todo-app/README.md

 `;
 ```

-Now that we've improved the user interface let's finish the application by adding form validation.
+Now let's finish the application by adding form validation.
 Currently you are able to enter an empty value for a todo item.
 To fix that we'll add a validation mixin from `@aofl/form-validate`, add some validation logic and update the view to reflect the form's validation.

 First we'll install `@aofl/form-validate`
 ```bash
 npm i -S @aofl/form-validate
 ```

-Now let's implement the validation mixin:
+Now let's implement the validation mixin to the AddTodo component.

 ```javascript
 // routes/home/modules/add-todo/index.js